kaustavmu/r2auto_nav/README.md

 ## Installation

+Please ensure that you have Python3 installed, if not, please do so.
 This repository requires the use of the scipy, numpy and matplotlib libraries.
 If you have not, refer to the links below to install them: